alerque/picue/README.md

 picue
 =====

+	version=alpha

-Setup Lyricue on a Raspberry Pi
+The easy way to setup a lyricue display server on a Raspberry Pi:

-1. Download archlinux image via [this torrent](http://downloads.raspberrypi.org/images/archlinuxarm/archlinux-hf-2013-02-11/archlinux-hf-2013-02-11.zip.torrent).
+1. Download the lastest ArchLinux disk image via [this torrent](http://downloads.raspberrypi.org/images/archlinuxarm/archlinux-hf-2013-02-11/archlinux-hf-2013-02-11.zip.torrent).

-2. Unzip image and write to SD card
+2. Unzip the image and copy it to an SD card (at least 2GB)

         unzip archlinux-hf-2013-02-11.zip
         dd bs=1M if=archlinux-hf-2013-02-11.img of=/dev/sdX

-3. Move SD card to Pi and boot it
+3. Put the SD card in your Pi and boot it up

 4. Login via ssh or console

-    root/root

-4. Execute init script to configure archlinux with a graphical interface
+    	Username: root
+		Password: root

+4. Download and execute the setup script in one easy step that will auto configure the ArchLinux envoronment, compile Lyricue and configure the output:

         sh <(curl https://raw.github.com/alerque/picue/master/archlinux_init.sh)

-	or
+	or the short URL version if you are typing on the console:

 		sh <(curl -L http://goo.gl/xxGyv)

-        reboot

-5. Build and install lyricue
+5. Wait a while.
+The system will reboot twice in the process of setting everything up.

+6. Welcome to your Lyricue display.